 A connectivity problem will typically result in an "A.B.C." error along with one of the following error codes:

-If the server status appears to be good but you receive one of these error codes, run through the troubleshooting tips below to improve the quality of your connection.
+If Call of Duty: WWII Online Services is green but you receive one of these error codes, run through the troubleshooting tips below to improve the quality of your connection.